-Positions No. 1 and 2 define the prohibited range as set with stored stroke limit I.
+The area determined by points 1 and 2 is the prohibited area set by the stored stroke limit I.

-23.2.6 Movable Range during Inclined Axis Control
+26.2.6 Movable Area during Inclined Axis Control

-By setting "#2063 OT\1Btype (Soft limit IB type)" to "3", the inclined axis control axis can be checked with the program coordinates using the range set for stored stroke limit IB/IC ("#2061" and "#2062").
+By setting "#2063 OT_1Btype" to "3", the inclined axis can be checked with the program coordinates using the area set for stored stroke limit IB/IC ("#2061" and "#2062").
 The stored stroke limit IB and IC cannot be used together at this time.
 By using this function with stored stroke limit I, the check can be carried out simultaneously with the actual axis and program coordinate value.
-In this case, the range that does not fit into either of the following two prohibited ranges will be the movable range.
+In this case, the area that does not fit into either of the following two prohibited areas will be the movable area.